deity-io/falcon-platform-docs/docs/platform/payments/falcon-payments/webhooks.md

 In this case the webhook URL would be `YOUR_URL/falcon-payments/webhook/PROVIDER` e.g. `https://deity-shop.io/falcon-payments/webhook/mollie`

 `webhookBaseUrl` should be pointed at your falcon server instance.
-If you're running your app on cloud your URLs will be routed for you so your sites main domain is fine.
+If you're running your app on cloud your URLs will be proxied for you so your sites main domain is fine.

 To configure this on a remote environement you can use the variable `PAYMENT_WEBHOOK_BASE_URL`.

 :::note Local Testing
 The webhook URL needs to be accessible so you can't use localhost. we recommend using a service like [ngrok](https://ngrok.com/) on your Falcon server instance and setting the `webhookBaseUrl` to point to that.
 Once you've installed ngrok it should be as simple as running `ngrok http 4000`.
-Provided Falcon Server is running on port 4000 this will return you a `https` URL you can use.
+Provided Falcon Server is running on port 4000 this will return you an `https` URL you can use.
 :::

 ### Params